 Ultimately, environmental justice promotes cultural norms, laws, regulations, policies, and decisions that support sustainability and community safety.

 Examples of Environmental Justice

 An example of environmental justice can be found in housing markets.
 Discrimination in housing is an ongoing problem and was a much larger problem in previous decades.
-Discrimination against minorities had been institutionalized in housing markets, making it difficult for minorities to acquire affordable housing or housing in specific areas, leading to minorities living near health hazards.
-To combat this, communities took legal action to break the institutional discrimination practices.
+Institutionalized discrimination against minorities occurs in housing markets, making it difficult for minorities to acquire affordable housing or housing in specific areas, leading to minorities living near health hazards.
+To combat this, communities took legal action to break institutional discrimination practices.

 While largely successful, much of the damage had been done.
 Now, the lasting problems can be seen in how minority groups continue to suffer housing problems.
 However, legal action and social change initiatives continue to push for changes in communities that are having a positive effect.

-Another example of how environmental justice is working is the change in hazards exposure due to housing issues.
-Minority groups are routinely exposed to environmental hazards at a higher rate than other groups.
-This is due to the discrimination in housing and legal protections.
-Legal protections are not as strong for protecting these communities, which leaves them vulnerable to natural and man-made hazards.
+Another example of an environmental justice issue involves the risk of hazard exposure due to housing issues.
+Minority groups suffer exposure to environmental hazards at a higher rate than other groups due to discrimination in housing and legal protections.
+These communities lack strong legal protections, which leaves them vulnerable to natural and man-made hazards.